lotteries-io/lotteries-io.github.io/_problem-types/missing-signature-header.md

 # Missing Signature Header

-The `Signature` header is expected but is not present in the request.
+The `Content-Signature` header is expected but is not present in the request.